-- the supply of goods that are made to the consumer's specification or are personalised - for example, a made to measure suit or pair of curtains, or a gift that has the recipient's name engraved on it.
-This may also apply to goods supplied as part of home improvements contracts, such as kitchen cabinets or double glazed windows that have been made specifically to the measurements for the customer's home rather than using stock parts.
-However, this exemption does not apply to items made to a consumer's specification simply by combining stock items - such as a standard sized window unit bought from a trade supplier, a computer put together from stocked parts or a car ordered from a fixed menu of items
+- the supply of goods that are made to the consumer's specification or are personalised - for example, a made-to-measure suit or pair of curtains, or a gift that has the recipient's name engraved on it.
+This may also apply to goods supplied as part of home improvements contracts, such as double glazed windows that have been made specifically to the measurements for the customer's home rather than using stock parts.
+However, this exemption does not apply to items made to a consumer's specification simply by combining stock items - for example, a standard sized window unit bought from a trade supplier, a computer put together from stocked parts or a car ordered from a fixed menu of items

 - the supply of alcoholic drinks (such as vintage wines bought for investment purposes) where the following apply: